JrVolt/DJI2Lz/README.md

 - **matplotlib**
 - **numpy**

-## Future Development
+## Note

-I plan to continue working on this code and may eventually include:
-- **Additional Data from Flight Logs:** Integration of more detailed information from datalog files.
-- **Waypoint Map Drawing:** Generate a map from GPS waypoint data (already coded but currently very rough).
+Each modules can be executed standalone, execpt for the flightrecord decode that require `dji-log`, PLEASE DO NOT, they are safer to use with the launcher.

-These features are not a priority, as the main goal of the project has already been achieved.
+All the goal of the project has already been achieved, it can be considered complete

+Eventually all minor update

 ### Contributing